richardtallent/RT.Comb/README.md

 The remaining four bytes represent the time as the number of 300ths of a second since midnight.
 Since a day is always 24 hours, this integer never exceeds 25 bits of data, and since only whole numbers are supported, the sign is unused, so you can think of this as unsigned.

-For the purposes of a COMB, we use all four bytes of the time, but only two bytes of the date portion.
+For the purposes of a COMB, we use all four bytes of the time, but only two bytes of the date.
 This means our date has no sign bit and has a maximum value of 65535.
-This limits our date range to January 1, 1900 through June 6, 2979.
+This limits our date range to January 1, 1900 through June 5, 2079.
 This will do nicely for a lifetime of timestamps.

 We want to overwrite the bytes that will be sorted *first*, so our GUIDs are always in date/time order.
 This is why understanding the byte order and sorting is so important.